tahickson/tahickson.github.io/docs/index.md

 <p>
 <a href="upload_files/DatabaseFlattened.xlsx">Use this link to access a flattened MS Excel file for use at the workshop.</a>
 </p>
-<a href="upload_files/Example.pdf">Use this link to access the example of a bioherm that we will use in the workshop.</a>
+<a href="upload_files/Example.pdf">Use this link</a> to access the example of a bioherm that we will use in the workshop.
+This is a bioherm from the Miocene (Serravallian) Lovell Wash Member of the Horse Spring Formation, a lacustrine carbonate unit from the Lake Mead region of southern Nevada</a>